Marriage Separation - What You Need To Know

-It doesn't matter whether you initiated the marriage breakup or not there can still be feelings
+It doesn't matter whether you initiated the break up or not there can still be feelings of deep

-of deep regret that a union, that was most probably loving and caring in the early stages, is now finally over.
+regret that a relationship, that was probably loving and caring in the early stages, is now finally over.

 If your differences are irreconcilable you have to make the effort to concentrate on matters

-that need your urgent attention in order to finalize your failed marriage and then quickly move on.
+that need your urgent attention in order to finalize your marriage separation and then quickly move on.

 If however you both have made a firm decision to save your marriage and have resolutely committed to that undertaking then the rewards